megsmedes/GISmedes/Conservation.md

 ### Colorado planners are on a quest to acquire enough freshwater to serve the state's booming population growth.
 In Jefferson County, one project that might be considered is to develop a reservoir next to the old Heritage Square site off of Highway 40.
 Long-time residents may remember Heritage Square as a small amusement park nestled against the foothills.
 Through a series of land dealings between Martin Marietta and Jefferson County Open Space, Martin Marietta acquired the land for its rock quarry mining.
 The Heritage Square site will be protected.

-### In my project, I created a map that shows the eventual reclamation site if it is turned into a reservoir in 30-40 years.
+### I created a map of the eventual reclamation site if it is turned into a reservoir in 30-40 years.
 It shows adjacent watersheds that could be diverted to deliver water to the reservoir.

 <img src = "https://github.com/megsmedes/GISmedes/blob/main/img/MiniProj6_Layout.jpg?raw=true" alt = "Reservoir and at Martin Marietta" >